-While it is strongly encouraged to report all criminal and emergency incidents directly to LUPD, Campus Security Authorities are designated to assist in reporting these incidents.
+to LUPD, Campus Security Authorities are designated to assist in reporting these incidents.
 "Campus Security Authority" (CSA) is a Clery Act-specific term that encompasses four groups of individuals and/or departments associated with our University.
 These groups are:

-- All LUPD personnel. - Any individual who has responsibility for campus security but is not part of LUPD.
-This includes individuals such as those who provide security at campus parking facilities; monitor access into a campus facility; act as event security, such as sporting events; or escort students around campus after dark.

-- Any individual who, by way of directive, is required to report criminal incidents to anyone or any other department or organization, in addition to police or security-related personnel. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, Resident Life personnel, Community Life personnel and Student Counseling personnel.
+- b.
+Any individual who has responsibility for campus security but is not part of LUPD.
+This includes individuals such as those who provide security at campus parking facilities; monitor access into a campus facility; act as event security, such as sporting events; or escort students - c.
+Any individual who, by way of directive, is required to report criminal incidents to anyone or any other department or organization, in addition to police or - d.
+An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, Resident Life personnel, Community Life personnel and Student Counseling personnel.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the University.
-Such officials include:

-Dean of Students, Associate Dean of Students, Senior Associate Directors and Associate Directors of Community Life, Executive Director of Student Counseling Services and counselors not bound by law;

-Director and Associate Directors of Student Life;

-Executive Director of Residence Life and Associate Directors, as well as Resident Directors, Resident Assistants, and LU Resident Shepherds;

-Director and Associate Directors of Student Activities;

-Director of Athletics, to include all athletic coaches (including part-time coaching employees, graduate assistants assigned to teams and team volunteers);
+Such officials include: - 1.
+1. Dean of Students, Associate Dean of Students.
+Senior Associate Directors and Associate Directors of Community Life, Executive Director of Student Counseling Services, and counselors not bound by law; - 2.
+Director and Associate Directors of Student Life: - 3.
+Executive Director of Residence Life and Associate Directors, as Assistants, and LU Resident Shepherds; - 4.
+Director and Associate Directors of Student Activities: - 5.
+Director of Athletics, to include all athletic coaches (including parttime coaching employees, graduate assistants assigned to teams and team volunteers);